When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 - Distance Learning

-- Academic Performance Admission to Prairie requires students to obtain a high school diploma or equivalent and have a minimum final average of 60% in five Grade 12 (senior) subjects, one of which must be English.
+- Admission to Prairie requires a student to be a high school graduate with a minimum final average of 60% in five senior (Grade 12) subjects, one of which must be English.
 If a student is not enrolled in five Grade 12 subjects, course marks from relevant Grade 11 subjects may be considered.
-Applicants who do not meet the academic requirements may submit a written request to have them waived on the basis of motivation and improved academic skills.
+Greater weight will be placed on marks in academic subjects (social studies and math, for example) than on marks in non-academic subjects.

 This program is eligible for full-time post-secondary assistance by Student Aid Alberta for the funding year 2018/08/01 to 2019/07/31*.